 Are Dolphins Warm-Blooded?

-This is compared to large whales that can be found in freezing (or near freezing) climates near the northern and southern poles.
+This is compared to large whales found in freezing (or near freezing) climates near the northern and southern poles.

-A dolphin’s blubber contains a higher concentration of lipids with a low concentration of water than other cetaceans.
-This keeps them warmer than other cetaceans that have a lower concentration of lipids combined with a higher concentration of water.
+A dolphin’s blubber contains a higher concentration of lipids with a low water concentration than other cetaceans.
+This keeps them warmer than other cetaceans with a lower concentration of lipids combined with a higher concentration of water.

 The concentration of lipid versus water and blubber thickness differs between dolphin species.

-Those dolphins that have a lower lipid-high water concentration in their blubber and those who have thinner blubber may be limited to the world’s warmer regions (such as on the equator).
+Those dolphins with a lower lipid-high water concentration in their blubber and those who have thinner blubber may be limited to the world’s warmer regions (such as on the equator).

 Dolphins are also able to maintain their body temperature by increasing their metabolic rate.
 This means they burn calories faster and transfers heat to their vital organs to help them when they are cold.